dmorse/pscfpp/README.md

      modules that are used by the build system.

-   - Run the pscfpp/configure script by entering "./configure" from the pscfpp/ root directory.
+   - Run the pscfpp/configure script by entering "./configure" from the pscfpp root directory.
 This script installs default versions of several customizable configuration files that are used by the build system.
 The configure script usually only needs to be run once, before compiling for PSCF the first time.
 See Section 2.6 of the